rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README_element.rst

 Initialization
 --------------

-As shown before, we implement the actual *element* as a small two value
+As shown before, we implement the actual *element* as a small two attribute
 object:

 ::